rollie90/Bank_Churn_Analysis/README.md

     ```
 </details>

-Because the data was clean, with no nulls nor duplicates, I proceeded with the analysis.
+Because the data was clean, with no nulls nor duplicates, I proceeded with the analysis:

 ### 1- The first thing that was noticiable was that the data showed that Germany had largest porcentage of churn compared to Spain and France with a 32% of churn.
 Here I used SQL to obtain the information and Tableau to visualize it with a heatmap:

 <details>